MattiaOlia/qr-generator/README.md

 Key Features:

-- QR Code Generation: Generate QR codes with ease using the intuitive interface.
+- QR Code Gen: Generate QR codes with ease using the intuitive interface.
 Enter the desired information and quickly obtain the corresponding QR code.
 Customizable Colors: Personalize the appearance of your QR code by customizing the colors.
 Choose foreground and background colors to match your branding or personal style.
 - Multiple Data Types: Generate QR codes for different types of data, including URLs, text, contact details (vCards), Wi-Fi credentials, and more.
 QR-Gen supports a wide range of data formats.
 - Download and Share: Download the generated QR code as an image file (e.g., PNG) for offline use.
 Share the QR code with others through social media, messaging apps, or email.